Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 6. Training Materials and Online Courses Featuring ODPS (Udemy MasterClasses)
 7. Certification Program via Data Maestro Academy
 8. AI Integration and Chatbot Development for ODPS-Enabled Platforms
+9. Data Mesh spec (port orientation) and how to merge that with ODPS

 <hr/>